greenelab/czi-seed-rfa/manuscript.md

 workflows demonstrating how HCA-defined reference cell types and tools developed in this RFA can be used within a typical genomic data analysis.
-This catalogue will be used as the basis of defining the references for cell-type or individual-specific differences with the linear models proposed in Aim 1.
+This catalogue will be used as the basis of defining the references for cell type and state, or individual-specific differences with the linear models proposed in Aim 1.

 ### Aim 3